-"A beneficiary that intends to disseminate its results must give advance notice to the other beneficiaries of - unless agreed otherwise - at least 45 days, together with sufficient information on the results it will disseminate.
-Any other beneficiary may object within - unless agreed otherwise - 30 days of receiving notification, if it can show that its legitimate interests in relation to the results or background would be significantly harmed.
+agreed otherwise - 30 days of receiving notification, if it can show that its legitimate interests in relation to the results or background would be significantly harmed.
 In such cases, the dissemination may not take place unless appropriate steps are taken to safeguard these legitimate interests."

 The academic dissemination will be coordinated by POLITO and ICLEI.
-The content will be reviewed by the consortium's scientific committee, as described in this chapter.
-The specified and conditions for publication must be applied for the following formats : journal papers, book chapter, conference proceedings and peer review publications in general.
+The content will be reviewed by the consortium's Scientific Committee (SC), as described in this chapter.
+The specified conditions for publication must be applied to the following formats: journal papers, book chapter, conference proceedings and peer-review publications.